Creative Step Programme

 On completion of The Creative Step, you will receive materials used in the workshops to allow you to use them in the future and to share them with your team.

 REGISTER & MORE INFORMATION:

-If you would like to to apply to be part of the next programme cohort or would like further information please contact:
+If you would like to be considered for the next programme cohort or would like further information please contact:

 For an informal conversation or more information about Creative Lancashire and other sector specific programme contact: Ed: firstname.lastname@example.org